-Growth in middle-skills jobs, those that require more than a high school degree but less than a four-year degree, continues to increase the demand for workers with industry-based certifications.
-The Texas workforce employed in middle-skill occupations in science, technology, engineering, and math (STEM) fields in projected to increase by 24 percent to nearly 1.5million workers in the next decade.
-This growth will include significant increases in healthcare, construction, and manufacturing fields.
+WIOA National Dislocated Worker Grants (NDWG) have also enabled Boards to assist individuals impacted by the COVID-19 pandemic.
+Since the start of the pandemic, TWC has used NDWG Disaster Recovery grants and Employment Recovery grants to provide employment and training services to dislocated workers and other eligible participants as well as providing disaster relief and humanitarian assistance employment in disaster-declared areas.
+As recovery efforts continue, disaster-impacted areas experienced a surge in the demand for many occupations that were not on the Board's list of target occupations.
+Boards and Workforce Solutions Office staff members were able to use such grants to place participants in jobs that were and currently are needed for recovery efforts such as contact tracers and vaccination support.
+Additionally, growth in middle-skills jobs, those that require more than a high school degree but less than a four-year degree, continues to increase the demand for workers with industry-based certifications.
+The Texas workforce employed in middle-skill occupations in science, technology, engineering, and math (STEM) fields is projected to increase by 24 percent to nearly 1.5 million workers in the next decade.
+This growth will include significant increases in health care, construction, and manufacturing fields.[2]
 In Texas, future workers will also be needed in the growth industries of computer systems design and related services, as well as service-related industries.

-TWC and the local workforce boards are expanding training strategies to increase completions of industry-based certifications that meet employer-defined needs, in part by streamlining new employment hiring and orientation.
-TWC distributed \$2.5 million to the local workforce development boards for the industry-recognized skills certification initiative.
-Local workforce boards and employers identified the top certifications needed for high-demand jobs in their local area.
-Certifications were awarded in industries such as manufacturing, healthcare, construction, information technology, and transportation.
+TWC and its 28 Boards are expanding training strategies to increase completions of industrybased certifications that meet employer-defined needs, in part by streamlining newemployment hiring and orientation.
+TWC distributed \$2.5 million to the Boards for the industry-recognized skills certification initiative.
+Boards and employers identified the top certifications needed for high-demand jobs in their local areas.
+Certifications were awarded in industries such as manufacturing, health care, construction, information technology, and transportation.